Watzmann: Watzmann Glacier and other icefields

 Above and to the west of the icefield lie the remains of a JU 52 transport-bomber that crashed in October 1940.

-Amongst the other permanent snow and icefields the Eiskapelle ("Ice Chapel") is the best known due to its easy accessibility from St. Bartholomä.
-The Eiskapelle may well be the lowest lying permanent snowfield in the Alps.
+Amongst the other permanent snow and icefields the former Eiskapelle ("Ice Chapel") is the best known due to its easy accessibility from St. Bartholomä.
+The Eiskapelle may well have been the lowest lying permanent snowfield in the Alps until its collapse in 2025.
 Its lower end is only 930 metres high in the upper Eisbach valley and is about an hour's walk from St. Bartholomä on the Königssee.
-The Eiskapelle is fed by mighty avalanches that slide down from the east face of the Watzmann in spring and accumulate in the angle of the rock face.
+The Eiskapelle was fed by mighty avalanches that slid down from the east face of the Watzmann in spring and accumulated in the angle of the rock face.
 Sometimes a gate-shaped vault forms in the ice at the point where the Eisbach emerges from the Eiskapelle.
 Before entering there is an urgent warning sign that others have been killed by falling ice.

 In the east face itself is another icefield in the so-called Schöllhorn cirque, called the Schöllhorneis, which is crossed by the Kederbach Way (Kederbacher-Weg).
 The cirque and icefield are named after the Munich citizen, Christian Schöllhorn, who was the first victim on the east face.
 On 26 May 1890 he fell at the upper end of the icefield into the randkluft and was fatally injured.
 Another small nameless snowfield is located several hundred metres below the Mittelspitze also in the east face.

 Climbing

 From the North

 The best climbing period is June through September, in some years October.
 The easiest route is to follow hiking trails from the village of Ramsau near the small town of Berchtesgaden up to the Watzmann Hut at 1,928 metres, such as hiking trail 441 from Wimbachbrücke.
 This is quoted as taking four hours, though an experienced hiker can do it in less than three.
 One typically spends the night there and then climbs to the summit the next morning.
 The climb from the hut to the Hocheck peak (2,651 m) is quite straightforward, though a head for heights is required on the peak.
 The Hocheck is around two hours from the Watzmann Hut.
 From the Hocheck, hikers can return to the hut or continue and traverse to the Mittelspitze and from there to the Südspitze.
 The traverse is more challenging, at the easier end of UIAA Class II, and very exposed.
-Permanent cables once existed along the ridge, but were dismantled at some points to prevent inexperienced hikers from attempting the traverse, having a false sense of false.
+Permanent cables once existed along the ridge, but were dismantled at some points to prevent inexperienced hikers from attempting the traverse, having a false sense of security.
 From the Südspitze, most hikers will not return to the Watzmann Hut but continue to descend into the Wimbachgries valley and from there back to Ramsau.
 One should estimate 12 to 17 hours for the complete circuit, stable weather conditions are essential as drastic weather change on the ridge between the peaks can be fatal.